xiaolongbaoalya/motorph-payroll-system/[Milestone 1] MotorPH Payroll System with GUI/README.md

 **Enhancements Made to the Payroll System GUI**

 **dev-red:** Restructured CP1 code according to class.
-Restructured code for MS1 in accordance to mentor's feedback.

 **dev-aly:** Created the landing page and dashboard view.
 Official landing page still not added due to complexity, can be viewed under dev-aly.
-Finished code for View All Employee output.

 **dev-christine:** Converted restructured CP1 code to GUI.
 Uploaded zipped folder GUI Prototype.
-Converted dev-red and dev-aly's code into GUI.

 **dev-felice:** Created + updated all helper dialogs (styleButton, styleButtonSmall, etc) and added some imports and set the GUI parameters.
 Also created/updated current GUI (showAdminMenu GUI, salaryCalculationMenu GUI, etc.) after initial GUI by dev-christine.

+**dev-shane:** Restructured the GUI code so that the payroll generation functionality now takes place within the same frame as the 'View Employee Details' frame, instead of opening a separate window.

+**Refined MS1**

+**dev-red:** Restructured code for MS1 in accordance to mentor's feedback.

+**dev-aly:** Created the landing page and dashboard view.
+Official landing page still not added due to complexity, can be viewed under dev-aly.
+Finished code for View All Employee output, Employee Details, and Calculation prompt.

+**dev-christine:** Converted dev-red and incorporated dev-aly's code into GUI.
+Used dev-aly's initial code to build add employee GUI which reflects the data once added.
+Test run is also included

-Refined GUI based on CHR2 requests for window when Compute Payroll is triggered.
-QA Testing for both MS1 and HW # 4.
+**dev-felice:** Refined GUI based on CHR2 requests for window for compliance when Compute Payroll is triggered.
+Did full QA Testing for both MS1 and HW # 4.

 **dev-shane:** Restructured the GUI code so that the payroll generation functionality now takes place within the same frame as the 'View Employee Details' frame, instead of opening a separate window.